 Manshoory Law Group has extensive knowledge and a proven track record in making O.R. and Bail Reduction motions.
 At the Arraignment, we argue for an O.R.
 Release or conduct a Bail Reduction hearing, ensuring that you remain out of custody while we, together fight your case.

 The arraignment is the first appearance where the Defense receives “Discovery”.
 Discovery is a collection of police reports, evidence, and/or pictures regarding the charges.
 Our firm forces the prosecution to turn over all “discovery” and requests additional discovery as we investigate the case further.

 Pretrial or EDP hearings

-The next step in a criminal case after an arraignment is the pretrial.
+The next step in a criminal case after arraignment is the pretrial.
 In Felony cases, this is also called an EDP or Pre-Plea hearing.
 These Pretrial conferences are a chance for the defense to request additional evidence or reports.
 Pretrials are also the place where plea-bargaining takes place.